 - 7 Best time to visit Doubtful Sound and Milford Sound

 Located in the South West corner of New Zealand’s South Island is the beautiful, and immense, Fiordland National Park.
-Home to mountains, lakes, fiords and dense native rainforest, it is one of the most untouched and fascinating places in New Zealand.
+Fiordland National park is home to mountains, lakes, fiords and dense native rainforest.
+This spectacular national park is one of the most untouched and fascinating places in New Zealand.
 It is also New Zealand’s largest national park, at a huge 1.2 million hectares.

-While there is an endless number of things to see and ways to explore Fiordland National Park, the biggest attractions by far, are Doubtful and Milford sounds, which area actually fjords if we want to get picky.
+While there is an endless number of things to see and ways to explore Fiordland National Park, the biggest attractions by far, are Doubtful and Milford sounds.
+Both of the sounds are actually fjords if we want to get picky.

 The end result is simply magnificent with tall cliff faces, covered in rainforest lining the edges of a beautiful waterway.
 It’s no wonder that Milford Sound is New Zealand’s top tourist attraction, with Doubtful Sound not far behind.